-Egress packets are placed in a COS queue based on the priority value, and scheduled for transmission based on the COS queue number.
-Higher COS queue numbers provide forwarding precedence.
+Egress packets are placed in a COS queue based on the priority value, and scheduled for transmission based on the scheduling weight of the COS queue.

 To configure a port's default 802.1p priority value, use the following commands.